 - Mixed CHAOS

-Fighting for the Horde of Rot and Rage, you can expect your coalition-specific traits and artefacts to key off being charged, with your Desperate Measures based on surviving damage.
-(Check back April 19th for more information!)
+Fighting for the Horde of Rot and Rage, you can expect your coalition-specific traits and artefacts to key off being charged, with your Desperate Measure based on surviving damage.

 The Basalt Lord Qarang Sarn is a warrior-orator, a bastion of belief in the Dark Gods, a man who sows the fields with corpses and waters them with the blood of friend and foe.
 He was- perhaps literally- born to become a Varanguard, and his faith in Archaon Everchosen is absolute.
 His was a life of bloodshed and unspeakable acts, the grace of the Gods given form.
 The only wound to his pride, then, is that he does not ride among the First Circle, or even the unknowable Eighth.